Berlin cannibal case: Court sentences man to life for murder | DW | 07.01.2022

 "What you have done is inhuman," said presiding Judge Matthias Schertz, adding that the case was "despicable."

-The prosecution in the case argued for a life sentence, while the defense team for Stefan R. argued for a non-guilty verdict
+The prosecution in the case argued for a life sentence, while the defense team argued for a non-guilty verdict

-But in this case, the state court found that there was a "special gravity of the defendant's guilt" in the case.
-The designation means that Stefan R. will not likely be released from prison after 15 years.
+But in this case, the state court found that there was a "special gravity of the defendant's guilt."
+The designation means Stefan R. will not likely be released from prison after 15 years.

 What happened in the case?